JosieOnGit/Luniks/A Guide to Everything Luniks.md

 - **Continent Folders**: These folders are divided up into the four continents, each of which contain separate documents of each of the nations that are present on that continent, which themselves have a bit of history and contain a list of cities and towns within that nation.

 # Stories
-**Stories** is the maze of the repository, where every developed story is written down in.
+**Stories** is the true maze of the repository, where every developed story is written down in.
 We'll go through every story, and tailing documents together, so you can dive in wherever you wish!
 ## Drafted Stories
 The **Drafted Stories** folder is a collection of unrelated drafts or stories that don't currently have a connection to any of the existing stories.
 These are:
 - **Álusken's Mysteries**: Currently a single story, but has the potential to grow and expand to be sorted out into its own folder as well.
 The nation of Álusken has a very medieval feel, especially around its capital city, where the reigning king actively denies and suppresses modern technologies.
 Around this city, strange occurrences happen, which are described in this document.